 I’ve seen all manner of camping coffee devices for sale.
 I’ve finished my whole pot of coffee while friends were still waiting for their percolator to perk an ever so slightly tastier cup of joe.
 My method is somewhat simple, requires zero overhead, and has worked wonderfully for me for five years.
 I’ve received many compliments on my coffee, normally wow, this is a surprisingly good cup of coffee, usually from the frou-frou coffee making device set.

-Why I wrote this Article
+Why I Wrote this Article

 A few years ago, Outside magazine did an article on backpacking coffee makers.
 They began with a diss of cowboy coffee; then proceeded to tout all these heavy and expensive devices.
 I wrote them a letter of complaint and stated that I felt they were trying to sell coffee makers.
 I suggested that a how-to article on cowboy coffee creation would have been much more appropriate than saying we’ve all had cold, awful cowboy coffee, straining the ground through our teeth.
-I requested that my gift subscription be cancelled in that letter.
+I requested that my gift subscription be canceled in that letter.

 I suppose this attempt at an article is my attempt to right that wrong.
 I’ve never seen an article on making cowboy coffee.
 Once I got it figured out, I taught my Dad (who has been camping his whole life).
 Now he’s hooked too.
-An added bonus, is that when I spend the night in a non-coffee drinker’s house I only need to bring some grounds to get my early morning fix.
+An added bonus is that when I spend the night in a non-coffee drinker’s house I only need to bring some grounds to get my early morning fix.